Kulturkampf: Mitigation and Peace Laws, 1878–1887

-On 23 May 1887, the Pope declared "The struggle which damaged the church and was of no good to the state is now over".
+On 23 May 1887, the Pope declared, "The struggle which damaged the church and was of no good to the state is now over".
 The Mitigation and Peace Laws restored the inner autonomy of the Catholic church while leaving key regulations and the laws concerning separation of church and state in place (civic marriage, civic registry, religious disaffiliation, government school supervision, civic registry of clerics, ban of Jesuits, pulpit law, state supervision of church assets, constitutional amendments and the Catholic section in the Ministry of Culture was not reintroduced).
 The respective opposing parties in the Reichstag harshly criticized the concessions made by the Vatican and the Prussian government.
 Windthorst and the Centre Party were dismayed at being sidelined and not being consulted about the concessions the pope made, e.g. about the ban on Jesuits or the civil registry of clerics.
 None of the party's major demands were met.
 Instead, the pope even sided with Bismarck on non-religious issues and pressured the Centre Party to support Bismarck or at least abstain, e.g. in the matter of the hotly debated Septennat 1887 (7-year military budget).
 Many Liberals, especially Falk, objected to the concessions Bismarck made to the Church.

-The growth of the Centre Party has been considered a major setback for Bismarck although never publicly conceded.
-Yet, in spite of strong Catholic representation in the Reichstag, the political power and influence of the Church in the public sphere and its political power was greatly reduced.
+The growth of the Centre Party has been considered a major setback for Bismarck, although never publicly conceded.
+In spite of strong Catholic representation in the Reichstag, the political power and influence of the Church in the public sphere and its political power was greatly reduced.
 Although Germany and the Vatican were officially at peace after 1878, religious conflicts and tensions continued.
 At the turn of the century, Pope Pius X announced the encyclical Pascendi dominici gregis, mounting new attacks on historical criticism of biblical texts and any accommodation of Catholicism to modern philosophy, sociology or literature.
-As of 1910, clerics had to take an oath against all forms of modernism, a requirement later extended to teachers of Catholic religion at schools and professors of Catholic theology resulting in intense political and public debates and new conflicts with the state.
+As of 1910, clerics had to take an oath against all forms of modernism, a requirement later extended to teachers of the Catholic religion at schools and professors of Catholic theology, resulting in intense political and public debates and new conflicts with the state.